paddison/rust-sugiyama/README.md

 An implementation of Sugiyamas algorithm for displaying a layered graph.

-Currently, the implementation is complete, except for graphs which contain cycles.
+Currently, the implementation can only handle graphs which contain no cycles.

 The rank assignment algorithm is implemented according to the paper `A Technique for Drawing Directed Graphs` by Gansner et al. which can be found [here](https://ieeexplore.ieee.org/document/221135).
 It first assigns a node a layer and creates an optimal feasible tree for rank assignment.

-Crossing Reduction follows the weighted median heuristic which is also descriped in the above paper.
+Crossing Reduction follows the weighted median heuristic which is also descriped in the above paper, it is also possible to use the barycenter heuristic for crossing reduction via configuration.
 In order to count crossings, the Bilayer Cross Count algorithm as described in the paper `Simple and Efficient Bilayer Cross Counting` by Wilhelm Barth and Petra Mutzel and Michael Juenger.
 It can also be found [online](http://ls11-www.cs.tu-dortmund.de/downloads/papers/BJM04.pdf).

 Finally, the implementation for coordinate assignment follows the algorithm provided by Brandes and Koepf, which can be found in this [paper](https://www.semanticscholar.org/paper/Fast-and-Simple-Horizontal-Coordinate-Assignment-Brandes-K%C3%B6pf/69cb129a8963b21775d6382d15b0b447b01eb1f8).